ErikAneer/Boardfinder-Angular-Client/README.md

+# What is the Boardfinder-Angular-Client?

+The Boardfinder-Angular-Client is the Angular client for the Boardfinder App.

 # What is the Boardfinder app?

 The Boardfinder app is a clone of the boardfinder that Burton Snowboards earlier had on their website for customers to receive recommendations on what snowboards from Burton by answering some questions about for example foot size, preferred riding style, riding experience etc. The Boardfinder app is a school project without any commercial purpose and is in a way be a tribute to Burton Snowboards.